kordless/swarm-shell/README.md

 ![i know kung fu](http://i.imgur.com/SQIGyhQ.jpg)

 This cookbook example builds on the [swarm-ngrok](https://github.com/kordless/swarm-ngrok) example by replacing the [Flask application container](https://github.com/kordless/swarm-ngrok/tree/master/flask-static) with a container running [Shellinabox](https://github.com/jayschwa/shellinabox).
-The combination of these two containers provides a way to 'terminal' into one of the containers and gain shell access to the container.
+The combination of these two containers provides a way to 'terminal' into one of the containers and gain shell access.

 Here's a screenshot of a connection to a container running several panes using **screen**.